How Dangerous is Untreated Sleep Apnea for Truck Drivers?

 Statistics about Sleep Apnea Related Crashes

 Recently, the University of Minnesota conducted a study on the effects of sleep apnea on drivers as well as how treatment could affect the driver’s ability to function during the day.
 This study examined more than 1600 drivers who were either diagnosed with obstructive sleep apnea (OSA) and compared them to an equal number of truck drivers who did not have OSA or who had a low probability of having the condition.
 The study wanted to examine if those drivers who had obstructive sleep apnea could decrease their likelihood of being in a serious preventable crash by increasing the quality of their sleep.
 The 1600 truck drivers who were diagnosed with OSA were giving a thorough medical examination and exceptional medical treatment.
-As part of the treatment drivers with OSA were given a mask with an air pump that if properly worn during sleep would keep the airway open, by automatically adjusting the positive airway pressure.
+As part of the treatment drivers with OSA , the patient will be given a mask that if properly worn with an air pump during sleep.
 Electronic devices were used to ensure that they continued to work throughout the evening monitored these machines.

 Truck Drivers falling Asleep at the Wheel